333

 Three is a wildly creative number, but creativity without discipline is just chaos with good intentions.
 The shadow of 333 is starting seventeen projects and finishing zero.
 It's the person with four half-written novels, three abandoned Etsy shops, two unfinished online courses, and one very cluttered apartment.

-I say this with love and personal experience.
-I am this person.
-My browser has 47 tabs open right now, and at least 12 of them are for projects I swore I'd finish "this weekend."
+Anyone who creates anything will recognize this person — the one whose browser has 47 tabs open right now, with at least 12 of them for projects they swore they'd finish "this weekend."
 That was six weekends ago.

 If you're seeing 333 and you recognize yourself in that description, the number isn't telling you to start something new.
 It's telling you to finish something old.
 Pick the one project that matters most.
 Close the other tabs.
 (Metaphorically.
 Or literally.
 Both help.)